Rationale-Guided Few-Shot Classification to Detect Abusive Language: Conclusion

 \section{Conclusion}

+In the field of abusive language, one of the major issues in building better detection is the variability in the context across demographies and the subjective nature of abuse.
+Further, since platforms are coming up with stronger moderation algorithms, the language of abuse is also changing to bypass such moderation.
+The paper~\cite{10.1145/3415163} discussed in detail the temporal nature of hate speech.
+Hence, many researchers are aiming to create dynamic datasets~\cite{vidgen2020learning}, since static datasets cannot serve as consistent benchmarks for abusive language research.
+In addition to such dynamic datasets, we need models that can learn using a few samples from target domains and are more explainable in order to identify the drawbacks of the models in a new domain.

 In this paper, we show that models that utilise rationales can perform better in cross domain few-shot classification than the models without them.
-These models also provide competitive performance as compared to the best model pre-trained on a source dataset, which has already been trained using more abusive examples.
-Further, the rationale predictors of models like \textsc{RAFT} provide more plausible explanations compared to traditional LIME/SHAP-based explanations, whilst slightly under-performing in terms of faithfulness.
+These models also provide competitive performance as compared to the best model pre-trained on a source dataset (BERT-L-DOM) , which has already been trained using more abusive examples.
+Further, the rationale predictors of models like \textsc{RGFS} provide more plausible explanations compared to traditional LIME/SHAP-based explanations, whilst slightly under-performing in terms of faithfulness.
+In future, we would focus on creating a typology of the errors in classification and rationale extraction task.
+We also plan to extend this framework to other languages.

-\textbf{Ethical considerations} While our results look encouraging, the model cannot be directly planted on a social media platform without rigorous testing on that platform.
-Further, our rationale predictor (\textsc{BERT-RLT}) might carry unintended bias toward the linguistic characteristics of some specific online community.
-There is already an active debate about whether to show toxic spans as feedback to the end users.
-It might be beneficial for the users working in good faith but bad for the malicious users who might game the system.
-We acknowledge that this is an important issue but handling malicious users is out of the scope of this research.